by Steve Williams

 North Pawlet School

 This District 8 red brick school was built in 1852 at 9 Warren Switch road in West Pawlet.
-It has a 22’ x 27’ footprint and replaced a wooden structure that had burned.
+Constructed of red brick, the building has a 22’ x 27’ footprint and replaced a wooden structure that had burned.
 It is located in a little settlement known as Braintree, which was named for New Braintree, MA, where its original settlers came from.
 It was a school for eight grades for 82 years, closing in 1934.

 The school was a part of the Jack and Marjorie Jones’ family farmstead until 1973 when it was donated to the Pawlett Historical Society, following which the Society made a major refurbishment.